ADA/USD Technical Analysis

 Once dates are confirmed, ADA will probably appreciate as investors flood in hopes of higher prices after these significant upgrades.

 About Cardano (ADA)

-The supply of ADA tokens is capped at 45 billion and can be used to carry out transactions on the Cardano network or even traded against other fiat currencies and cryptocurrencies.
+The supply of ADA tokens is capped at 45 billion and can be used to carry out transactions on the Cardano network as well as traded against other fiat currencies or cryptocurrencies.
 It is most popularly traded against the US dollar, represented by the symbol ADA/USD.

-In terms of new developments, Cardano is next only to Ethereum with ADA as well as its network undergoing small changes on a constant basis, thanks to its peer-review-research model.
-The ever-evolving nature of its blockchain and the number of use-cases is one of the reasons why this cryptocurrency has been among the most bullish altcoins since April 2020, with the Cardano price growing in value by as much as 20 times from its all-time low of $0.02 to $3.09 between March 2020 and September 2021.
+In terms of new developments, Cardano is next only to Ethereum, with the Cardano network undergoing upgrades regularly thanks to its peer-review-research model.
+The ever-evolving nature of its blockchain and the number of use-cases is one of the reasons why this cryptocurrency has remained a fan favorite, with the price of Cardano growing from a low of $0.02 to $3.09 between March 2020 and September 2021.

 Cardano Price Factors